|

 (1) What do you understand by an efficient and effective school?

-(2) What steps should the school head take to ensure efficiency and effectiveness?
+(2) What steps should the school head take to ensure efficiency

 Comments